What Is Invoice Discounting? All You Need To KnowJune 28, 2021

 - The business issues an invoice and borrows up to a fixed percentage of the value from their lender (usually up to 80% or 90%)

-- Once the lender has received a copy of the invoice and any verification they need, such as a POD, they transfer the cash directly to your bank account
+- Once the lender has received a copy of the outstanding invoices and any verification they need, such as a POD, they transfer the cash directly to your bank account

 - You'll still need to deal with your accounts receivable ledger, collect client payments and chase up late invoices, but you can borrow against your debtor balances as and when you need to